-- Provide a safe educational environment - Respond to violations of law and emergent situations on campus - Promote informative, educational and cogent public safety services - Promote holistic safety and security awareness - Integrate public safety services into the learning experience.
+- Provide a safe educational environment - Respond to violations of law and emergent situations on campus - Promote informative, educational and cogent public safety services - Promote holistic safety and security awareness - Integrate public safety services into the learning experience

-Public Safety has an officer presence on the 30th Avenue campus 24 hours a day, every day.
+Public Safety has an officer presence on the 30th Avenue campus and at the Downtown Campus, 24 hours a day, every day.
 The emergency extension for all emergency calls is well publicized and easy to remember - extension 5555.
 Non-emergency services may be obtained by dialing extension 5558.
 Public Safety also provides other non-emergency services free of charge, including but not limited to crime prevention education, self defense classes, sexual assault prevention courses, seminars on workplace violence, and active-shooter preparedness.
-Other services include campus lost and found operations, parking enforcement, key distribution for access to buildings and classrooms, jump-start pack loans, and the management of the campus access control system (including key card production).
+Other services include campus lost and found operations, parking enforcement, jump-start pack loans, and the management of the campus access control system (including key card production).